 - Improved health: Losing significant amounts of weight and keeping it off over time can decrease your risk of many obesity-related health conditions.
-If you already have any of these illnesses, significant weight loss can vastly improve them – and, in some cases, even reverse them.
+If you already have any of these illnesses, significant weight loss can vastly improve them – and in some cases reverse them.
 This could provide the opportunity to reduce the amount of medication you take or eliminate your need for it altogether.
-Chronic health conditions related to obesity include type 2 diabetes, high blood pressure, high cholesterol, gallbladder disease and sleep apnea, all of which can severely impact your life, compromise your longevity and result in greatly increased medical expenses throughout the years.
+Chronic health conditions related to obesity include type 2 diabetes, high blood pressure, high cholesterol levels, gallbladder disease and sleep apnea, all of which can severely impact your life, compromise your longevity, and result in greatly increased medical expenses throughout the years.

 - Increased energy: Carrying extra weight can lower your energy level and make it more difficult to exercise and be active.
 After bariatric surgery, many patients find that they have more energy and find it physically and mentally easier to get the exercise they need to stay healthy.

-What psychological benefits are associated with bariatric surgery?
+What are the psychological benefits of bariatric surgery?